CarlDownsOracle/oci-notifications-to-netcool/README.md

-    Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage metrics in tenancy Allow group functions-developers to manage notifications in tenancy Allow group functions-developers to use cloud-shell in tenancy Allow group functions-developers to use virtual-network-family in tenancy
+    Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage metrics in tenancy Allow group functions-developers to manage alarms in tenancy Allow group functions-developers to use cloud-shell in tenancy Allow group functions-developers to use virtual-network-family in tenancy